ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if single fgerMin should not contain more than one finger
    * Validates if total number of fgerMin records should not exceed 2
 4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database
-5. The system then generates a match score based on the level of match of the fingerprints and proceeds to execute compare against fingerprint threshold
+5. The system then generates a match score based on the level of the match of the fingerprints and proceeds to execute compare against fingerprint threshold
 6. Alerts and warning messages for data type violation are sent as per data definition
 7. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against threshold (BioAuthService)**
+**D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold (BioAuthService)**

-Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against threshold.
+Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold.
 The system can integrate with Fingerprint scanner and generate match score as per the following steps:
 1. The authentication service request has the following parameters: id, Con, reqTime, txnId, UA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType) and the match score
 2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. The system retrieves the threshold level configured which is acceptable for a match
 4. The system then validates the following if the match score is equal to greater than the threshold level
 5. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
-6. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP ), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+6. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 7. Alerts and warning messages for data type violation are sent as per data definition
 8. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).